microsoft/WhatTheHack/027-FHIRPoweredHealthcare/readme.md

 5. **[SMART on FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/use-smart-on-fhir-proxy)** proxy to integrate partner apps with FHIR servers and EMR systems through FHIR interfaces.
 6. **[FHIR Bulk Load](https://github.com/microsoft/fhir-server-samples)** for bulk ingestions performed by a function app that is triggered whenever new or modified BLOB arrives in the fhirimport BLOB container.
 7. **[Azure Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about)** event-driven architecture that handles FHIR CRUD events from the FHIR Server to enable post-processing for topic subscribers to kickoff downstream workflows.
-8. **[Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview) conversion workflow to ingest C-CDA data, call FHIR Converter API for C-CDA to FHIR bundle conversion and load the resulted FHIR bundle into FHIR server.
+8. **[Azure Logic Apps](https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-overview)** conversion workflow to ingest C-CDA data, call FHIR Converter API for C-CDA to FHIR bundle conversion and load the resulted FHIR bundle into FHIR server.
 9. **[Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview)** as the event trigger mechanism to auto ingest and convert HL7 messages, pushed to the FHIR Service Bus, into FHIR bundles.
 10. **[Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/overview)** to host the frontend web app to display the patient search results in a set of paginated web pages.

 ## Scenario
 Contoso Healthcare is implementing a new FHIR powered event-driven architecture to ingest and transform patient data from multiple EHR systems in legacy formats into a FHIR standard format and load them to a centralized FHIR Compliant store.
 A new patient search frontend will enable medical practitioners and administrators to quickly lookup patients.
-It will provide medical professionals quick access to patient data needed in day-to-day operations and management in a common frontend.
+It will provide medical professionals quick access to patient data needed in day-to-day operations and management in a common platform.

 Your team's assistance is needed to implement this new event-driven FHIR ecosystem to build-out the following scenarios:
 1. Extract and transform patient data from EHR systems into a centralized FHIR standard format.